 Cheap MTG Cards

 In Magic: The Gathering, players tend to gravitate towards flashy planeswalkers and legendary creatures, but even non-legendary spells often serve as viable competitive options.
-Even better, they tend to leave your wallet much more full, and you smart shoppers often spend less than five dollars per individual card.
+Even better, they tend to leave your wallet much more full, and smart shoppers often spend less than five dollars per individual card.

 Single booster packs usually cost around four dollars, containing fifteen cards, but these are of course randomized, meaning the only way to guarantee a specific item is to singularly purchase it.
 So, what are some of the best steals?